I. The significance of ventilation

 It mainly include fire dampers, smoke exhaust valves and smoke exhaust fans.

 - Fire damper

-Fire dampers can be controlled by thermal components, smoke sensing thermostats and compound control etc.
+Fire dampers can be controlled by thermal components, smoke sensing thermostats, and compound controls.

-When the fusible ring is used, the fusible ring will fuse and fall off in case of fire, and the valve will be closed by spring force or self-gravity.
+When a fusible ring is used, it will fuse and fall off in the event of a fire, and the valve will close due to spring force or self-gravity.

 The electromagnet and motor action of the control actuator or the control pneumatic actuator can close the valve under the action of the spring force or close the valve by the rotation of the motor.

 The valve closing drive mode of fire damper has four types: